estii20/dolce_vita_blog/README.md

 __Navbar__

 The navbar is present on all pages of the site.
-It is fully responsive, on smaller devices the navbar will collapse and the navigation links are accessed using a ”hamburger menu”.
+It is fully responsive, on smaller devices the navbar will collapse and the navigation links are accessed using a "hamburger menu".
 Navbar Logo is font awesome icon `fa-solid fa-wine-glass`.

 - Logged-in navbar left